pyOpenSci/python-package-guide/tutorials/intro.md

 run [git](https://git-scm.com/) for version control.
 Having your software under version control is important because it allows you to both track changes over time while also going back in history and undoing changes in the case that a change to the code base unexpectedly breaks something.

 By publishing your package on GitHub or GitLab, you are making your code public facing.
-This means that others can both see your code and also make contributions using a pull request (merge request in GitLab) - code review workflow.
+This means that others can both see your code and also make contributions using a pull request (GitHub) / merge request (GitLab) /  code review workflow.

 :::{admonition} GitHub & GitLab vs. Git
 :class: tip